NeleWandel/TDS/docs/source/API.rst

 | Sets all oscilloscope settings to a state that was saved via the :meth:`Save` command.
 | ``storagelocation`` must range from 1 through 10.
 .. method:: RecallWaveform(filepath, ref='REF1')
-| Recalls a waveform from a directory specified by ``filepath`` to one of the four referencce memory locations, ranging from :const:`REF1` through :const:`REF4`.
+| Recalls a waveform from a directory specified by ``filepath`` to one of the four reference memory locations, ranging from :const:`REF1` through :const:`REF4`.
 .. method:: ResetToFactorySettings()
 | Resets the oscilloscope to the default settings.
 .. method:: Save(storagelocation)